adigitoleo/haunt.nvim/README.md

     require('haunt').setup { define_commands = false }

-Available commands and options are described in `:help haunt` (or `:HauntHelp haunt` if you allowed default command definitions).
+Available commands, mappings and options are described in `:help haunt` (or `:HauntHelp haunt` if you allowed default command definitions).

 ## Contributing